 Business owners in UAE may need the lasting power of attorneys to assign the people to handle the business activities when they are not able to do so.
 The creation of a limited lasting POA for your business’ legal and financial matters can save your business when you become incapacitated.

 For instance, if you have sole ownership of an LLC in Dubai, a lasting POA will provide a specific agent that you have chosen yourself the ability in handling the business’ daily operations and activities in your stead.

 Remember that you have to exclude business affairs with other lasting POAs that you create.

 Here are some sections that have to be in a lasting POA:

 - List all the specific descriptions of the parties that are involved with the power of attorney.
 There should be complete information on the agent and the principal to avoid the confusion.
 Also include the relationship between principal and the chosen agent.

 - There should be limits that are described in the POA.
 The limits should be with respect to time or the kind of POA, whichever applies.
 This is the one play where a principal is able to be specific on whether a POA is for every single matter that is concerning the principal, for medical matters, or for business matters only.
 A POA should also be the place in which the principal states that the POA doesn’t include specifically.

 - There should be a statement saying that if your situation mentally changes, or when you become competent back again e.g. following recovery from major injury, then the POA expires.

-- A power of attorney has to be signed in front of witnesses.
+- Signature in front of the witnesses.